 Laptop Mag has a great write-up on what to look for when shopping for a laptop.
-Please note that Chrome OS and Windows 10 are not recommended as thy are incapable of running many of the applications used in the program.
+Please note that Chrome OS is incapable of running many of the applications used in the program.
 Expect to spend over $1,000 on a laptop for it to adequately run the Adobe Creative Cloud programs.

-We also HIGHLY recommend purchasing either an external hard drive or cloud based backup system (students get 5TB of OneDrive cloud storage, and other Microsoft O365 apps).
+We also HIGHLY recommend using an external hard drive or cloud-based backup system (students get 5TB of OneDrive cloud storage, and other Microsoft O365 apps).
 Students have lost months/years of work because their hard drives fail and they don't have a backup system in place.
-Apple has a fantastic built-in backup system in place called Time Machine, where after an initial setup, the system is backed up whenever the hard drive is plugged into the laptop.
-Windows also comes with backup software bundled with the Operating System but require an external hard drive.
+Apple and Windows come with backup software bundled with the Operating System but require an external hard drive.

 Please refer to the following documents to configure them:

 I'm in another program at Waterloo - can I take a GBDA class?

 Unfortunately no. Due to our differentiated tuition fee structure, and physical space limits, GBDA classes are only available to GBDA students.

 Is there a residence for GBDA students?